The man who became part of cricket's dictionary

 Birth of an Englishman who smashed a century off 45 balls against Australia.
 The genial Robin Hobbs was playing for Essex in a tour match when he pummelled Jim Higgs and Ashley Mallett all round Chelmsford.
 Hobbs' day job was as a legspinner, the last such specialist to play for England for over 20 years before Ian Salisbury in 1992, although he struggled for penetration in his seven Test appearances.

 Birth of Curly Page, New Zealand's second Test captain.
 A fine performer in whatever sport he chose, he was especially prominent in cricket and rugby; he was an All Black scrum-half in 1928.
-Page was a member of New Zealand cricket's first team to England, in 1927, when he made over 1000 runs.
+Page was a member of New Zealand's first cricket team to England, in 1927, when he made over 1000 runs.
 He made the trip again in 1931, and was captain of the touring team in 1937.
 He played in 14 Tests, scoring 492 with an average of 24.60.
 His one century, 104 at Lord's in 1931, came in a dramatic New Zealand comeback.

 A dramatic collapse in Jamaica put the seal on another comfortable West Indies series win.
-New Zealand had to win the match to square the series, an unlikely prospect as soon as they followed on 225 behind.
+New Zealand had to win the match to square the series, an unlikely prospect as soon as they followed on, 225 behind.
 But when they closed the third day on 211 for 1, anything was possible.
 Sadly for New Zealand, what happened was a Malcolm Marshall-induced slide from 223 for 1 to 283 all out, which left Gordon Greenidge and Des Haynes to knock off the 59 needed for a second consecutive ten-wicket victory.

 Northants were demolished for just 27 and 14 by Yorkshire in their County Championship match at Northampton.
 No Northants player reached double figures, and George Hirst, whose match figures were 12 for 19 off 20.1 overs, also managed more runs in one knock (44) than Northants mustered in both innings.
-Their aggregate of 42 was the lowest in first-class history at the time, and remains the second-lowest.
+Their aggregate of 42 was the lowest in first-class history at the time, and remains the second lowest.

 Another good day for Yorkshire, who made the highest total in County Championship history.
 From the relative depths of 448 for 7, they reached the lofty heights of 887 against Warwickshire at Edgbaston, with four batsmen making centuries, then promptly reduced their hosts to 31 for 5.
 Not content with bashing 85 from No. 10, George Hirst then took 8 for 59.
-But though Warwickshire followed on 684 runs behind, Yorkshire, not entirely surprisingly, ran out of time, although this was in the days before they were allowed to declare.
+But though Warwickshire followed on, 684 runs behind, Yorkshire, not entirely surprisingly, ran out of time, although this was in the days before they were allowed to declare.

 Birth of Henry Leveson Gower (pronounced Loosen Gore), who only played three Tests, in South Africa in 1909-10, but who had a big role in the development of the game in England.
-He played for Surrey, and was later their president.
+He played for Surrey and was later their president.
 He also chaired the England selection committee for a time and ran the Scarborough Cricket Festival for nearly 50 years.
 Leveson Gower was knighted for his services to cricket in 1953, and died in Kensington a year later.

 © ESPN Sports Media Ltd.